-What are session like?
+What are sessions like?

 A typical Rolfing session begins with an evaluation of the client’s structure.
 Rolfers are trained to look for where and how restrictions occur, thus allowing the practitioner to be more effective in the sessions.